arcbtc/where39/README.md

 * By using the 4 word search you can find a specific location anywhere in the world

-* For extra privacy the shuffle function, shuffles the BIP39 wordlist, so unless you have the number entered the word locations are useless.
+* For extra privacy the shuffle function, shuffles the BIP39 wordlist.
+Only people you share the number with will be able to make sense of your word locations.

 # How it works